robosoft-ai/SMACC/README.md

 ## Internal Architecture
 SMACC State Machines are boost::statechart AsynchronousStateMachines that can work in a multi-threaded application.
 In SMACC State Machines are two main components that work concurrently in two different threads:

 * ***Signal Detector***.
-It is able to handle the action client resources communication with action servers and translate them to statechart events
+It is able to handle the action client components communication with action servers and translate them to statechart events
 * ***State Machine***.
 It is the end-user code of the state machine itself.

 <p align="center">